trbs/bucky/README.rst

       'value_type': 1
     }

-The result of this function should be a list of strings that represent part of the Graphite metric name.
-For instance, if a converter returned `["foo", "bar"]`, the final metric name will end up as: `$prefix.$hostname.foo.bar.$postfix`.
+The result of this function should be a list of strings that represent part of the Graphite metric name or `None` to drop sample entirely.
+For instance, if a converter returned `["foo", "bar"]`, the final metric name will end up as:
+`$prefix.$hostname.foo.bar.$postfix`.

 An example builtin converter looks like such::